Tutoring by Appointment Policies and Procedures

 - You will be notified via email if and when a tutor becomes available who matches your schedule and course request.
 Please schedule Sign-up appointments in the meantime.

-- Note that MA 242 and CH 223 tutoring is only available in the sign-up program. (not available during the summer sessions).
+- Note that MA 114 and MA 242 tutoring is only available in the sign-up program.

 Understanding both programs: